Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Now, I'll tell you, we're not as efficient or in tune with the market as some of the non-asset based players are.
 There's a very large non-asset based player that showed based on rate per mile that they had even more efficiency and flexibility in moving.
 And so, when we look at the Knight fleet, that's our revenue up – revenue per load mile up 4.6% versus the Swift at 2%, and yet there are others who are leading the market even higher than that.
 But our ability to move with the market in a very efficient way enables us to continue to raise driver pay at an accelerated pace than what is a competitive driver market.

-Now, you I think snuck a second question in there about rates in the market and where we saw it kind of going forward .
+Now, you I think snuck a second question in there about rates in the market and where we saw it kind of going forward.
 And we think that the market will support continued increases.
 When we look at kind of how July and August were positive on a year-over-year basis and we probably take that for granted now, but they were positive low single digits, which was a big deal given the almost two years we have had leading up to the second quarter of flat to negative rates.
 But we have seen in September and continued into October, pretty healthy sequential improvements in rate.
 And so, beyond what you would normally expect in a fourth quarter seasonal strong peak time and also we believe that much of that is independent of some of the disruption that came from hurricane and weather, this trend had started really in the middle of the second quarter and seems to be gaining some pace.
 And so as we look kind of through the rest of the year and into the 2018 bid season, I think it's reasonable to assume that we're going to see a bid season that will have positive rates.
 And instead of what would have been a third year of probably flat contractual rates, we may see a year that's – a bid season that's closer to maybe that 5% plus potentially, which in essence kind of makes up for two years of flat.
 And so – or at least attempts to begin to make up for two years that have been flat.
 And so, as we've looked at the 2018 bid season and I think everybody's talked about it for the last two years because of the ELDs, all of these conclusions really are independent of any impact from the ELDs.

 And so I think as we started the year, we would have probably anticipated maybe even been happy with a 2% type of environment to maybe a 2% plus bid season in 2018.
 And as the years seem to progress second quarter that number was probably 3% to 4%.
 And as I've said now, we probably look at that as 5% plus and think we may view that differently as we get closer to it.
 So, hopefully, I answered both your questions.